senuido/stash-scanner/README.md

 ### Things to note
 - You need to run PoE in windowed/windowed fullscreen mode for the notifications to show
-- Python 3.x-3-5.x SHOULD work but only 3.5 was tested
+- Only Python 3.5 was tested, might be incompatible with previous version (don't even try 2.x)

 ### Why
 Because there aren't any worthy public tools that do this at the API level.
-Because trading in PoE sucks.